View all GSoC/JSoC Projects

 Duration: 175h.

-Expected outcome: A few pedagogical and more advanced examples of graph neural networks applications.
+Expected outcome: A few pedagogical and more advanced examples of graph neural network applications.

 Adding graph datasets